 - Soft land is preferable when it comes to till the soil using tractor cultivator but thinking of tilling hard soil then it is convenient to use the tiller.

-- When using the ground for the first time for gardening, then utilising a tiller-device is a better decision.
+- When using the ground for the first time for gardening, then utilizing a tiller-device is a better decision.

 - A cultivator is merely used to cultivate the land which is tilled beforehand with a piece of farming equipment.